Free Shipping On all Orders over $400 · Zero Tariffs for Most Countries

 There is a profound quietude in the temples of Angkor—an ancient breath that lingers in stone, moss, and morning light.
 When choosing how to bring these moments into the world as physical prints, I seek materials that do more than serve the image; they must honour the spirit of the place.

-This is why I print my work on Hahnemühle Bamboo—a paper born not of conventional pulp, but of the rapid-growing, self-renewing bamboo plant.
-It is the world’s first fine art inkjet paper made from 90% bamboo fibres, and it reflects my reverence for nature and impermanence, for beauty that leaves no wound behind.
+This is why I print my work on Hahnemühle Bamboo—a paper born not of forested pulp, but of the rapid-growing, self-renewing bamboo plant.
+As the world’s first fine art inkjet paper made from 90% bamboo fibres, it reflects my reverence for nature and impermanence—for beauty that leaves no wound behind.

-Bamboo requires no pesticides, grows swiftly, and thrives with minimal water.
-It gives far more cellulose per acre than trees, yet demands far less from the land.
+Bamboo grows swiftly, needs little water, and requires no pesticides.
+It yields far more cellulose per acre than trees, yet asks less of the land.
 To print upon it is to collaborate with a plant that teaches resilience and generosity—less an act of consumption, more a gesture of reciprocity.

-Its natural white tone, free of optical brighteners, glows with warmth—soft, muted, like temple sandstone in morning haze.
-The gently textured surface cradles the photograph like a whisper cradles a prayer.
-Monochrome prints, in particular, find a new voice here: shadows breathe, mid-tones sing, and highlights drift like incense into silence.
+Its natural white tone—free of optical brighteners—glows with a quiet warmth: soft, muted, like temple sandstone in morning haze.
+Its gently textured surface cradles the photograph as a whisper cradles a prayer.
+Monochrome prints, in particular, find a deeper voice here: shadows breathe, mid-tones sing, and highlights drift like incense into silence.

 For me, it is not enough that a print be archival—it must also feel alive.
 The subtle tactility of this paper gives soul to the image.
 It transforms a photograph into an offering.